Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 ### <a name="input_enable_telemetry"></a> [enable\_telemetry](#input\_enable\_telemetry)

+Description: -> This is a Note
-Description: This variable controls whether or not telemetry is enabled for the module.
+This variable controls whether or not telemetry is enabled for the module.
 For more information see https://aka.ms/avm/telemetryinfo.
 If it is set to false, then no telemetry will be collected.